-The exceptional creative work of Richard Hamilton comes under scrutiny at the Tate Modern as it devotes a new exhibition to one of the founders of pop art.
+The exceptional creative work of Richard Hamilton comes under scrutiny at Tate Modern as they devote a new exhibition to one of the founders of pop art.

 An innovative figure in the art world for more than 60 years, Hamilton first made a name for himself in the 1950s and continued to work right up until 2011.